-- Get REAL & HEEL is a unique program designed to serve cancer patients in North Carolina.
+A unique program designed to serve cancer patients in North Carolina.
 Get REAL & HEEL is not just an exercise program.
-It integrates individualized prescriptive exercise with recreational therapy to provide a program that strengthens your body and mind.
-We develop an individualized plan that helps each participant manage cancer treatment-related symptoms and increase chances of survivorship and quality of life.
+It integrates individualized prescriptive exercise with recreational therapy to provide a program that strengthen your body and mind.
+We develop an individualized plan that helps each participantmanage cancer treatment-related symptoms and increase chances of survivorship and quality of life.
 Because of grant support, this program is currently provided to individuals free of charge.
 Please visit Get REAL & HEEL or contact Kelly Hermanson at 919-962-1222, email@example.com.
-Watch a video about the program from ABC 11.

 A FREE 2 ½-hour, 4-6 week workshop to help cancer survivors and their caregivers make the transition from active treatment to post-treatment care.
 Meet other survivors, get your questions answered and learn how to move forward and positively impact your life.

 Expert panelist including physicians, nutritionists, nurses and fitness experts will discuss topics such as: Get Back to Wellness, Healthy Eating Post-Treatment, Medical Care and Surveillance, Physical Activity, and Emotional Health and Wellbeing.
 You will learn about exercise tailored to each participant’s abilities, training in relaxation and stress management and tips for nutritious eating.
 Cancer Transitions has a proven track record as an evidence-based program that provides cancer survivors with the tools they need to take charge of their own health and quality of life.